-Serial Date and Main claims and causes of Status / number instance Defendants action Main remedies Represented class additional details Claim amount 32.
+Serial Date and Main claims and Status / number instance Defendants causes of action Main remedies Represented class additional details Claim amount 31.
 8/2018 Regional Labor Court of Tel Aviv Clal Insurance The plaintiff contends that Clal Insurance paid, to holders of guaranteed-return insurance policies which were issued between the years 1962 and 1990 ("Guaranteed-Return Policies"), interest according to rates which were lower than the rates which it was required to pay in accordance with the publication issued by the Authority of Capital Markets, Insurance and Savings (hereinafter: the "Capital Market Authority"), and as a result, that it performed unjust enrichment at the expense of policyholders.
-It was further asserted that Clal Insurance did not pay interest in arrears to policyholders in accordance with the Income Tax Regulations (Rules for Approval and Management of Provident Funds), 1964 ("Interest in Arrears"), in cases involving arrears in the redemption of funds from guaranteed-return policies.
+It was further claimed that Clal Insurance had not paid to policyholders' interest in arrears in cases involving a delay in the redemption of funds in guaranteed-return policies.
 The payment of the difference between the interest rate which Clal Insurance actually paid to holders of guaranteed-return policies, and the interest rate which it would have been required to pay in accordance with the publication of the Capital Market Authority, and the update to unredeemed guaranteed-return policies, in accordance with the interest rate which were published by the Capital Market Authority.
-The plaintiff is also petitioning for payment of linkage and interest in arrears in case of arrears in the redemption of funds by virtue of guaranteed-return policies.
-Holders of guaranteed-return policies to whom interest was not paid with respect to these policies, according to the rates which were published by the Capital Market Authority, and holders of guaranteed-return policies to whom interest in arrears was not paid with respect to the delay in the redemption of the policy funds.
+The plaintiff is also petitioning for payment of duly calculated linkage and interest in arrears in case of arrears in the redemption of funds by virtue of guaranteed-return policies.
+Holders of guaranteed-return policies to whom interest was not paid with respect to these policies, according to the rates which were published by the Capital Market Authority, and holders of guaranteed-return policies to whom duly calculated interest in arrears was not paid with respect to the delay in the redemption of the policy funds.
 The proceedings are currently in the stage involving an evaluation of the motion to approve the claim as a class action.
 The plaintiff did not specify the cumulative damage incurred by all class members (however, it was asserted that the damage exceeds NIS 2.5 million).
 The plaintiff's personal damage was estimated at a total of NIS 133,657.